 After the tour of Langeais there will be time for lunch in Amboise at a restaurant of your choosing.
 Your guide will point out some dining options located near Château d’Amboise.

 The afternoon kicks off with a guided tour of Château de Chenonceau, just 20 kilometers from Amboise.
 This Renaissance masterpiece that spans the Cher river looks like a palace from a fairytale and has played a major role in French history.
 Also known as the "Château des Dames", it was built and renovated over a period of many years by a number of famous women from French history (including Diane de Poitiers and Catherine de' Medici).
 During your guided tour you will get the chance to admire the lavishly appointed rooms that embody the refined French way of life in the castle's heyday.

-The bus will leave Chambord at 6:30 pm and arrive at PARISCityVISION in downtown Paris around 9:00 pm.
+The bus leaves from Chenonceaux at 5.15 pm to arrive at PARISCityVISION in downtown Paris around 8:00 pm.

 Please note :